Spinal Cord Injuries in Children

 Recovery from a Spinal Cord Injury

 When someone has sustained a spinal cord injury, particularly if that person is a child, the recovery process can be long and arduous.
 It is important to diagnose and treat this injury as quickly as possible.
-The earlier the treatment starts, the better the chance of a recovery.
+The earlier the treatment starts, the better the chance of recovery.
 Some treatments of spinal cord injuries in children include:

 - Swelling must be reduced in the spinal cord to relieve pressure on the nerves.